 - Damages – It must be proven that the death of a loved one caused damages to you or your family, such as medical expenses, funeral costs, loss of income or pain and suffering.

-Proving these elements requires a qualified wrongful death attorney in Albany who can gather all the evidence needed to help you build a strong case.
+Proving these elements requires a qualified wrongful death attorney who can gather all the evidence needed to help you build a strong case.

 Call our lawyers today at 1-844-RESULTS to schedule your free legal consultation.

 Compensation Awarded in Wrongful Death Cases